SPLIT_PART

 **Example**

-The following code example uses an empty delimiter `''` to split the string `'hello world'`, and returns the first segment:
+The following code example uses an empty delimiter `''` to split the string `'hello world'`, and attempts to return the seventh segment.
+Because there is no seventh part, `SPLIT_PART` returns an empty string.

 ```